hyeonhoshin/NVDIA-drone-wiki/Launch-Sequence-and-Flying.md

 alias sshtx="sshpass -p 'nvidia' ssh nvidia@10.42.0.1"
 ```

-This assumes default user/password used on TX2.
-On TX1 the default user/password combination is `ubuntu/ubuntu`
+This assumes default user/password used on Jetson.
+Note that in previous versions of JetPack (e.g. 3.0), the default user/password combination was different: `ubuntu/ubuntu`.
+For better security, it is strongly recommended to change the password **before** going to the field/trail.

 ## Building the code
 Make sure you have the latest source code installed on the Jetson.
 If you ran the setup script as a part of Jetson setup, then the code should be in `~/redtail` directory.
 Pull and build the latest version if needed (connect network cable to the Jetson carrier board):